 Since the protection of walrus in 1952 the Svalbard population has grown from being decimated down to only a few animals, to a strong population with several haul outs scattered around the whole archipelago.

 Will we see a walrus on a cruise to Svalbard?

 Spotting these dumpy mammals is best from the vessel when they are hauled out on ice flows or from shore, close to well-established haul outs.
 With an understanding of the walrus feeding method, it is possible to identify where possible haul outs may be.
 Walrus are shallow divers that feed on benthic fauna which hides in sediments on the bottom.
 To find these shellfish and molluscs they use their hyper-sensitive whiskers to locate then suck the food into their mouth using pressure.

 Ideal habitats for walrus range from gently sloping beaches to larger shallow areas.
-Landing close to colonies here is an experience for all senses (in particular smell) though small boat operations are ruled by ice and weather conditions.
+Landing close to colonies here is an experience for all senses (in particular smell).
 Like all expeditions to remote destinations, there is no guarantee of observing walrus but we often see walrus on a cruise in Spitsbergen.

 The Svalbard reindeer are a smaller subspecies, with shorter legs and a relatively small and rounded head.
 The reindeer change colour of the fur throughout the different seasons.
 During the summer the fur is darker with brown fur on top and light on the belly.
 In the winter the fur gets lighter in colour and is almost grey or yellow-white.
 The Svalbard reindeer are, as all the other animals on Svalbard , adapted to the cold and dark climate.
 When access to food is limited in winter their body are extremely well adapted to use its own reserves and their thick fur gives a tick insulation against the cold temperature and wind.